TimD1/vcfdist/README.md

 ### Citation
-Please cite the following work if you use vcfdist:
+Please cite the following works if you use vcfdist:

 <details>
 <summary>